 A 6000-year-old dune system carved by the sea and the wind, Murlough Nature Reserve sits on the corner of Murlough Bay, Keel Point and Dundrum Inner Bay.
 As Ireland’s first Nature Reserve and now owned and maintained by the National Trust, its international importance is recognised through its designation as an Area of Special Scientific Interest and Natural Nature Reserve.

 There are many access points into the reserve but for this route I chose the car park just before the Downshire Bridge in Dundrum.
 It’s a small 3-space car park and if you’re not there early you risk not getting a spot, but there is a pay and display car park if you drive over the bridge and on along the road a bit.

-NEW: Trek NI sweaters.
-100% recycled, available in 7 beautiful colours.Find Out More
+SHOP: Trek NI sweaters.
+100% recycled, available in a variety of beautiful colours

 Leaving the car, head for the bridge.
 Although only a few hundred feet into the route it’s a beautiful spot to stop and look at the beauty that surrounds it.
 Herons fishing, oyster catchers flying in formation like jet fighters, the majestic swans patrolling and depending on the time of year the wintering geese gathering.
 Don’t let anyone tell you that you’re too old for a game of Pooh Sticks from one side of the bridge to the other!